awslabs/ec2-spot-workshops/content/ecs-spot-capacity-providers/module-1/cluster_visualizer.md

 ![Visualizer](/images/ecs-spot-capacity-providers/cp38.png)

-The CloudWatch alarm in turn triggers the scale-in activity on the **EcsSpotWorkshop-ASG-SPOT**.
+The CloudWatch alarm triggers the scale-in activity on the **EcsSpotWorkshop-ASG-SPOT**.
 Go to the AWS EC2 console page and select the EcsSpotWorkshop-ASG-SPOT and select the Activity History.

 ![Visualizer](/images/ecs-spot-capacity-providers/cp40.png)

 {{% /expand%}}

-Now, let us look at the CloudWatch dashboard for the changes in the CapacityProviderReservation metric values,
+Now, let us look at the CloudWatch dashboard for the changes in the CapacityProviderReservation metric values.

  ![Visualizer](/images/ecs-spot-capacity-providers/cwt_dashboard_scale_in.png)